-It is now forty-eight years since the Biafran war began and to mark this tragic occurrence I have updated my memoir, The Up-Country Man: A personal account of the first one hundred days inside secessionist Biafra, to include more information.
+It is now almost fifty years since the Biafran war began and to mark this tragic occurrence I have updated my memoir, The Up-Country Man: A personal account of the first one hundred days inside secessionist Biafra, to include more information.
 The Kindle and Smashwords e-versions have been updated too and the new print version is available from Lulu and at Amazon.

 My new political thriller, entitled The Mine, (110,000 words) is now available in Kindle and paperback formats from Amazon UK, Amazon US and in all e-book formats from Smashwords.
 It’s also available as a paperback from Lulu .